theouterlimitz/AI-Genre-Tagger/README.md

 An AI-powered music organizer, built in Python, that analyzes audio files to predict their genre and emotional mood using custom-trained machine learning models.

 This project serves as an end-to-end example of a machine learning workflow, from custom data preparation and model training with different architectures (RandomForest and Neural Networks) to a practical, real-world application for organizing and understanding a personal music library.
+It demonstrates advanced techniques like data augmentation to build a robust and accurate classifier.

 ---